Free for 30 days — no credit card required.

 Does Buildxact generate leads like ContractShield?

 No. Buildxact is estimating and takeoff software.
-It does not deliver projects.
-ContractShield is a Work Order Marketplace where clients post jobs and verified contractors bid, so new work comes to you.
+It does not surface new jobs.
+ContractShield is the all-in-one job platform for contractors and surfaces government and client work orders to you, so new work comes to you.

 Is ContractShield cheaper than Buildxact?